-As our moving date for emigrating to New Zealand came closer I realised we needed a moving to New Zealand checklist to keep us organised!
-Six months before our departure our sleepless nights became more frequent and all we could think about is what needs to be done and when.
+As our moving date for moving to New Zealand came closer I realised we needed a moving to New Zealand checklist to keep us organised!
+Six – nine months before our departure our sleepless nights became more frequent and all we could think about is what needs to be done and when.
 Whilst I am good at prioritising, I do tend to be quite forgetful and even the most practical of things can be overlooked – hence the need for the moving to New Zealand checklist!

 By using a checklist you will instantly feel a greater sense of organisation and direction.
 You can plan your time effectively, and get a better night’s sleep because of it!
 The checklist we’ve created was perfect for us and will provide useful when planning your migration to New Zealand.